moradology/kleis/data/README.md

 4. Categories referenced in substances exist in the categories section
 5. Scientific values use appropriate units (mg, Daltons, etc.)
 6. CAS numbers are correctly formatted and valid
+7. Expiration dates are in the future
+8. Manufacturing dates are in the past

 ## 🔮 Future Enhancements